Vekkesind · Tarot

 Final Thoughts

-Caring for your tarot deck is a simple act that deepens your connection to your practice over time.
+Caring for your tarot deck deepens your connection to your practice over time.
 A damaged or neglected deck affects both your confidence in readings and the physical usability of the cards themselves.
 You do not need to spend a lot of money.
 A clean cloth, a simple pouch, or an empty wooden box from a craft store will do the job well.
 If you are exploring what to do when a deck becomes incomplete, reading about using a tarot deck with missing cards offers guidance on when to retire a deck and when to keep going.
-Start with what you have, treat your cards with respect, and your deck will serve you well for years to come.
+Start with what you have.
+Your cards do not need anything fancy.
+They just need to be protected.